carbonatezero/vim.baby.knowledge/README.md

-# vim: the absolute basics
+# vim: the cheat sheet
 Daily used commands of vim